tulleuchen/jirastopwatch/README.md

 ## Changelog

 <pre>
+1.5.0     2016-02-07     Option for pausing timer when locking your PC (eg. for lunch breaks)

+                         Application can now be minimized to the system tray

+                         Several bugfixes - for details see the [commit history](https://github.com/carstengehling/jirastopwatch/compare/1.4.1...58c9570)

 1.4.1     2016-01-02     Added About dialog

 1.4.0     2015-12-25     Worklog comments can now be saved without posting to Jira immediately.
 Useful